 - Just wander aimlessly and see what you’ll find!
 That’s the best way to explore Paris, in my opinion.

 What are your favorite things to do in Paris?
-Any restaurants you’d recommend I include in my next trip to Paris?
+Any restaurants or hotels you’d recommend I include on my next trip to Paris?
 Let me know by leaving a comment below!